alefkow37/Not_So_Basic_CAD/README.md

 For this assignment, we combined two parts to make it.
 Using mates, we stuck the two pices together.
 There wasn't a really hard part to this assignment, and for the most part it was pretty simple.The only part I had a little difficulty with was getting the correct mates, but I figured that out quickley.

 <img src="NSBpics/pressureplate.PNG" width="300" >
 This was the introduction to solid works project.
-We created a pressure plate.
+We created a pressure plate which was an easy assignment for me.